Sidhak3810/Discord-Bot-Template-with-Commands/README.md

 # Discord.py bot with commands

-Basic template for a discord bot with the commands extension and [cogs](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html)
+Basic template for a discord bot with the commands extension.

 ### Pre-Setup